Rita Süssmuth: Life after politics

 In September 2000, Federal Minister of the Interior Otto Schily appointed Süssmuth as head of a high-profile bipartisan commission to overhaul Germany's immigration policies.
 The commission's task was to develop an overall concept for new immigration legislature.
-The results of the committee were presented in July 2001, in the form of a 323-paged report titled "Crafting Immigration - Promoting Integration" ("Zuwanderung gestalten - Integration fördern").
+The results of the committee were presented in July 2001, in the form of a 323-paged report titled "Crafting Immigration – Promoting Integration" ("Zuwanderung gestalten – Integration fördern").

 In 2002, Süssmuth became a member of the Limbach Kommission, which acts as a mediator in questions of Nazi looted art.

-On 6 September 2005, Süssmuth was appointed as the new President of the state-approved Berlin OTA Private University (OTA Hochschule), today SRH Hochschule Berlin.
-She was succeeded by Peter Eichhorn in January 2010.

-After leaving politics, Süssmuth has als been involved in a number of philanthropic and business activities, including the following:
+After leaving politics, Süssmuth was also involved in a number of philanthropic and business activities, including the following: